 Featuring: Dr. Avecita Chicchón, Dr. John Fitzpatrick, and Wendy Paulson

-- October 13th: Journey to the Amazon and celebrate the achievements of our 2020 Conservation Leadership Awardee, Dr. Debra Moskovits.
-This ten-minute mini documentary will recognize Moskovits’ work in the Amazon through the Keller Science Action Center at The Field Museum and how it transformed the conservation field both in South American and here in the Chicago region.
+- October 13th: Participants journeyed to the Amazon to celebrate the achievements of our 2020 Conservation Leadership Awardee, Dr. Debra Moskovits.
+This ten-minute mini documentary recognized Moskovits’ work in the Amazon through the Keller Science Action Center at The Field Museum and how it transformed the conservation field both in South American and here in the Chicago region.

-- October 14th: In this exclusive podcast, join Openlands Board Member Wendy Paulson in conversation with Dr. John Fitzpatrick, Executive Director of the Cornell Lab of Ornithology and Dr. Avecita Chicchón of the Gordon and Betty Moore Foundation’s Andes-Amazon initiative, on the migratory bird experience, their connection to land, and to people.
-The conversation will connect the Amazon to Chicago, through the lens of migratory birds.
+- October 14th: In this exclusive podcast, listeners heard Openlands Board Member Wendy Paulson in conversation with Dr. John Fitzpatrick, Executive Director of the Cornell Lab of Ornithology and Dr. Avecita Chicchón of the Gordon and Betty Moore Foundation’s Andes-Amazon initiative, on the migratory bird experience, their connection to land, and to people.
+The conversation connected the Amazon to Chicago, through the lens of migratory birds.

-- October 15th: In this final experience, dive deep into Openlands’ legacy of land preservation – from a small pocket park in Chicago to thousands of acres of our region’s first National Wildlife Refuge, Openlands’ work goes beyond ensuring lands initial protection.
-In this video experience, discover the diverse landscapes, partners, and models of protection Openlands’ land preservation work encompasses, ensuring everyone can experience nature close to home.
+- October 15th: In this final experience, participants took a deep dive into Openlands’ legacy of land preservation – from a small pocket park in Chicago to thousands of acres of our region’s first National Wildlife Refuge, Openlands’ work goes beyond ensuring lands initial protection.
+This film showcased the diverse landscapes, partners, and models of protection Openlands’ land preservation work encompasses, ensuring everyone can experience nature close to home.

 About Dr. Debra Moskovits